Thursday, December 16, 2010

 The Smoking Baby Quit?

 This little toddler caused quite an uproar last spring when a video was released of this little two year old boy enthusiastically going through cigarettes as if they were a sucker.
 Two-year-old Ardi Rizal of South Sumatra, who reportedly smoked 40 cigarettes a day, may have finally stopped because of a 30 day rehabilitation program this boy was put though.
 "He has stopped smoking and doesn't ask for cigarettes anymore," Arist Merdeka Sirait, chairman of Indonesia's National Commission on Child Protection said.
+Because of this clearly unhealthy habit the two year old had acquired, his brain has shrunk and may cause more health risks later in his life.
+According to The Globe, Indonesia’s tobacco industry markets its products to children, as well as adults.
+Well thanks to some very clearly needed help, this baby will hopefully become a smoke free, happy baby.

 by Colton Foster